Indications for INVOKANA:

 Lower limb amputation.

 Increased risk of lower limb amputations; monitor for infection, new pain or tenderness, sores or ulcers in lower limbs, and discontinue if occur.
 Consider risk factors for amputation (eg, prior amputation, peripheral vascular disease, neuropathy, diabetic foot ulcers) before initiation.
 Correct volume depletion before starting therapy.
 Monitor for symptomatic hypotension in renal impairment, elderly, low systolic BP, concomitant diuretics or drugs that interfere with the RAA system (eg, ACEIs, ARBs).
 Assess for ketoacidosis in presence of signs/symptoms of metabolic acidosis, regardless of blood glucose levels; discontinue if suspected, evaluate and treat; consider risk factors before initiation (eg, pancreatic insulin deficiency, caloric restriction, alcohol abuse).
+Consider temporarily discontinuing prior to scheduled surgery (for 3 days) or other clinical situations (eg, prolonged fasting due to illness or post-surgery).
 Evaluate renal function prior to starting and monitor periodically thereafter.
 Risk of acute kidney injury in hypovolemia, chronic renal insufficiency, CHF, and concomitant drugs (eg, diuretics, ACEIs, ARBs, NSAIDs).
 Consider temporarily discontinuing in reduced oral intake or fluid losses; monitor for acute kidney injury; discontinue and treat if occurs.
 Discontinue if hypersensitivity reactions occur; monitor until resolved.
 Consider bone fracture risks before initiation.
 Necrotizing fasciitis of the perineum (Fournier's gangrene); discontinue and treat immediately if suspected; use alternative antidiabetic.
 Monitor for genital mycotic infections, UTIs; treat if needed.
 Severe hepatic impairment: not recommended.
 Pregnancy (during 2nd & 3rd trimesters), nursing mothers: not recommended.

 Sodium-glucose co-transporter 2 (SGLT2) inhibitor.